apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Registers.md

 }
 ```

-Swift MMIO provides built-in support for projecting bit fields to `Bool` and fixed-width integer types like `UInt8`, `Int16`, etc. For more complex bit fields, you can define custom types that conform to ``MMIO/BitFieldProjectable``.
+Swift MMIO provides built-in support for projecting bit fields to `Bool` and fixed-width integer types like `UInt8`, `Int16`, and so on.
+For more complex bit fields, you can define custom types that conform to ``MMIO/BitFieldProjectable``.
 For detailed instructions on creating custom projections, see <doc:Type-Projections>.

-For multi-bit fields like our `deviceMode`, you can use a custom enum that gives meaningful names to the different possible values.
-Let's define a `DeviceMode` enum for our 2-bit mode field:
+For multi-bit fields like our `deviceMode`, use a custom enum that gives meaningful names to the different possible values.
+For example, you can define a `DeviceMode` enum for a 2-bit mode field:

 ```swift
 import MMIO